 What is hepatitis?

 Hepatitis is an inflammation of the liver.
-It can be caused by a variety of toxins (such as drugs or alcohol), autoimmune conditions, or pathogens (including viruses, bacteria, or parasites) .
-Viral hepatitis is caused by a family of viruses labeled A, B, C, D, and E; each has its own unique route of transmission and prognosis (see table).
-Hepatitis B (HBV) and hepatitis C (HCV) are the most common viral hepatitis infections transmitted through the risky behaviors that drug users often engage in.
-Approximately 800,000–1.4 million people are living with HBV and 2.7–3.9 million people are living with HCV in the United States.
+It can be caused by a variety of toxins (such as drugs or alcohol), autoimmune conditions, or pathogens (including viruses, bacteria, or parasites).1 Viral hepatitis is caused by a family of viruses labeled A, B, C, D, and E. To learn more about the route of transmission and prognosis for each virus, visit the CDC’s Division of Viral Hepatitis.
+Hepatitis B (HBV) and hepatitis C (HCV) are the most common viral hepatitis infections transmitted through the sometimes risky behaviors by people who use drugs—particularly among people who inject drugs (PWID).
+Approximately 850,000–2.2 million people are living with HBV and an estimated 3.5 million people are living with HCV in the United States.

-Left untreated, hepatitis can lead to cirrhosis (progressive deterioration and malfunction) of the liver and a type of liver cancer called hepatocellular carcinoma (HCC).
-In fact, HBV and HCV infections are the major risk factors for liver cancer worldwide―an estimated 22,000 people are expected to die from this disease in 2013 in the United States alone, a number that has been steadily increasing over the past several years and now exceeds deaths linked to human immunodeficiency virus (HIV; see figure below) .
-During the next 40–50 years, 1 million people with untreated chronic HCV infection will likely die from complications related to their HCV .
+Left untreated, hepatitis can lead to cirrhosis, a progressive deterioration and malfunction of the liver.
+It can also lead to a type of liver cancer called hepatocellular carcinoma.
+In fact, HBV and HCV infections are related to about 65 percent of liver cancers worldwide.
+Nearly 50 percent of the cases are caused by HCV alone.2 During the next 40–50 years, one million people with untreated chronic HCV infection will likely die from complications related to their HCV.3

 What is the relationship between drug use and viral hepatitis?

-Drug and alcohol use places individuals at particular risk for contracting viral hepatitis.
-Engaging in risky sexual behavior that often accompanies drug use places individuals at risk for contracting HBV, and less frequently HCV.
-Injection drug users (IDUs) are at high risk for contracting HBV and HCV from shared needles and other drug preparation equipment, which exposes them to bodily fluids from other infected people.
-Because of the compulsive nature of addiction, IDUs repeatedly engage in these unsafe behaviors, which can make them “super-spreaders” of the virus.
-A recent study reported that each IDU infected with HCV is likely to infect about 20 others and that this rapid transmission of the disease occurs within the first three years of initial infection.
-Drug and alcohol use can also directly damage the liver, increasing risk for chronic liver disease and cancer among those infected with hepatitis.
-This underscores that early detection and treatment of hepatitis infections in IDUs and other drug users is paramount to protecting both the health of the individual and that of the community.
+Drug and alcohol use places people at particular risk for contracting viral hepatitis.
+Engaging in risky sexual behavior that often accompanies drug use increases the risk of contracting HBV and, less frequently, HCV.
+People who inject drugs (PWID) are at high risk for contracting HBV and HCV from shared needles and other drug preparation equipment, which exposes them to bodily fluids from other infected people.
+Because drug use often impairs judgement, PWID repeatedly engage in these unsafe behaviors, which can increase their risk of contracting viral hepatitis.
+One study reported that each person who injects drugs infected with HCV is likely to infect about 20 others, and that this rapid transmission of the disease occurs within the first 3 years of initial infection.4 Drug and alcohol use can also directly damage the liver, increasing risk for chronic liver disease and cancer among those infected with hepatitis.
+This underscores that early detection and treatment of hepatitis infections in PWID and other drug users is paramount to protecting both the health of the person and that of the community.

-What other health challenges do IDUs with hepatitis have?
+What are the other health challenges for people with hepatitis who inject drugs?

 What treatments are available for viral hepatitis?

-Medications are available for the treatment of chronic HBV and HCV infection.
-For chronic HBV infection, there are several antiviral drugs (adefovir dipivoxil, interferon alfa-2b, pegylated interferon alfa-2a, lamivudine, entecavir, and telbivudine).
+Many medications are available for the treatment of chronic HBV and HCV infection.
+For chronic HBV infection, there are several antiviral drugs.
 People who are chronically infected with HBV require consistent medical monitoring to ensure that the medications are keeping the virus in check and that the disease is not progressing to liver damage or cancer.

 How do I know if I am infected with viral hepatitis?

 The number of new HBV and HCV infections has been declining in recent years, but the number of people living with chronic hepatitis infections is considerable, and deaths associated with untreated, chronic hepatitis infections have been on the rise.
-This is because most people don’t know they are infected until the disease has begun to damage their liver, highlighting why screening for viral hepatitis is so important.
+This is because most people don’t know they are infected until the disease has begun to damage the liver, highlighting why screening for viral hepatitis is so important.
+People with a history of drug use are generally at higher risk, and should discuss their substance use with their health care provider.

 Initial screening for HBV or HCV involves antibody tests, which show whether you have been exposed to the hepatitis virus, although not necessarily whether you are still infected.
 A positive antibody test should then be followed up with a test that measures the amount of virus in your blood.
 If this follow-up test is positive, then you should seek advice from a physician that specializes in viral hepatitis treatment.
 Because screening for hepatitis is so critical for linking people who test positive to the care they need, NIDA is studying new rapid HCV antibody tests that can be used in drug treatment settings.

-The CDC now recommends that people who use drugs be tested for hepatitis (HBV and HCV) as part of routine medical care.
+The CDC recommends that people who inject drugs be tested for hepatitis B and C as part of routine medical care.
 To determine if you are at risk for contracting hepatitis, the CDC has created an online assessment tool to help you find out.

 - Locate a testing center near you: http://www.cdcnpin.org/scripts/search/OrgSearch.aspx